J1089/Hospitality_Domain-Hotel-Booking-Analysis-/hospitality_domain_analysis.md

 This project analyzes data from the hospitality industry using Python and Jupyter Notebooks.

 ## Contents
-- `hospitality_analysis.ipynb`: Jupyter notebook containing the analysis.
+- `Hospitality Domain.ipynb`: Jupyter notebook containing the analysis.

 ## How to Run
 1. Clone the repository.